 How a Baitcaster Reel Works and How a Bird’s Nest Forms

 A baitcaster uses a revolving spool to adjust the length of the line.
 When you cast a line, the reel spool revolves forward, allowing the line to extend outward.
 How fast you cast the line, and the lure, will determine the speed of the spool spin.

 If the spool continues to spin once the line hits the water, there will be too much excess line without tension; this often causes a terrible knot called a “bird’s nest” or backlash commonly.

 The way a baitcaster works allows the fisherman to have greater control over the speed and final landing place of the lure.
 The added brake mechanisms also assist in this added level of control.

 - Cranking Power:

-A baitcaster's gears essentially work like a winch.
-The torque generated to spin the spool is exponentially increased, giving the fisherman greater reeling power.
+A baitcaster gears mostly work as a winch.
+The torque generated to spin the spool is exponentially increased, giving the fisherman higher reeling power.

 - No Line Twist: